WARM: A Weakly (+Semi) Supervised Model for Solving Math word Problems: Our Approach:

 \subsection{Equation Generation}

-Given a problem text $P$ and answer $A$ we first pass the encoded representation obtained from the encoder to the decoder.
-At each time step, the decoder generates an operator and its two operands from the operator and operand vocab list.
+The first step of our approach is to generate equation given a problem text $P$ and answer $A$.
+This is done by using our \wsm model.
+The problem text is passed through the encoder of the \wsm model to get its encoded representation which is then fed to the decoder.
+At each time step, the decoder generates an operator and its two operands from the operator and operand vocabulary list.
 The operation is then executed to obtain a new quantity.
 This quantity is checked against the ground truth and if it matches the ground truth, the decoding is terminated and a reward of +1 is assigned.
-Else a reward of -1 is given and the generated quantity is added to the operand vocab list.
-In the following subsection, we describe this process in more detail.
+Else we assign a reward of -1 and the generated quantity is added to the operand vocabulary list and the decoding continues.
+The working of the \wsm model and architecture are illustrated in Figure~\ref{fig:inference} and Figure~\ref{fig:architecture} respectively.
+In the following few subsections, we describe the architecture as well as the training in details.